botpress/botpress/docs/guide/docs/recipes/timeout.md

 This means that if you started a conversation and then didn't respond for 2 minutes, the bot would set your session as expired.
 When you then resume the conversation, the bot will start from the beginning.

+## Receive event when a user timeout

+There is a [hook](../getting_started/hooks) that is called before the user's session timeouts.

-# Performing actions on timeout
+## Performing actions on timeout

 When a user's conversation session expires, you are able to trigger an action by specifying the node's name or by having a dedicated timeout flow.